Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and

-I tried continuing this sketch still life with the Richesons, but the light colors didn't go well over dark ones on the underpainting.
-So I switched to Art Spectrum—and found those not sticking to the paper that well either.
+I tried continuing this sketch still life with the Richesons, but the light colors didn't go well over the dark ones on the underpainting.
+So I switched to Art Spectrum—and found those not sticking to the paper that well, either.
 Finally, I resorted to Senneliers, the softest pastels I have, and even those gave me a bit of trouble covering the Richesons.

 Moral of the story?
 Use sanded pastel paper or something that has more tooth.
 Even Canson Mi-Tientes has more tooth than sketchbook paper.
 Stick to sketching on sketchbook paper.
-I plan on getting a cheap watercolor pad with 140lb paper, then priming all the pages with Colourfix primer in order to have a pastels sketchbook.
+I plan on getting a cheap watercolor pad with 140lb paper, then priming all the pages with Colourfix primer in order to have a pastel sketchbook.
 It's only $5 for the watercolor pad and $12 for the pint of primer if you want to try something like that for your own pastel sketching.

 Meanwhile, stick to lighter single-layer applications when using hard pastels in a sketchbook, and don't try the multilayer painting techniques on the wrong paper!

 One of the things hard pastels shine for is doing very small pastel paintings and drawings.
 The painting above took a lot of work to finish and isn't quite as great as it would've been on the Colourfix paper or PastelMat surface.
 However, I am happy to report that the same Stonehenge paper that's so wonderful with colored pencils rocks for doing small-scale pastel paintings!

 The great benefits of semi-hard or hard pastels are control, detail, lines, and edges.
 They are cleaner than the medium and soft textured pastels; they don't make your hands as messy though they will produce some leftover dust, especially if you keep plowing into heavy applications already on the paper.
 You can glaze over in layers with a light touch on a toothy paper—and Stonehenge is a much toothier surface than my sketchbook paper.

 It just seemed so smooth that I expected my sketchbook to perform better than what it is—when it's not, it's for sketching.